What Is Data Enrichment & How to Use it to Find Better Leads

 This is a decent start, but unless you’re directly familiar with the company, it ultimately doesn’t give you much to go on.

-Here at Breadcrumbs, we’re of course all about lead ranking, which is the process of ranking leads based on different criteria to help identify who is most likely to be a high-value customer.
+Here at Breadcrumbs, we’re of course all about lead scoring, which is the process of ranking leads based on different criteria to help identify who is most likely to be a high-value customer.
 This helps you decide which leads you want to really take the extra time to try to convert.

 You can’t properly identify strong leads if you don’t have enough information about the leads that you have.
 A name and email alone won’t tell you anything; in this case, you’d need to rely on third-party data sources to enrich the information you already have, making it more valuable and more actionable.